eropple/whisperserve/doc/llm/base.md

 Please help me design this system with detailed implementation suggestions.
 Focus on good architecture patterns for the ML service backend, proper API design, and testing strategies.

 I want to understand every step as we go, so stop after semantically related steps and wait for me to prompt you to continue.

+Once you are done reading this document, tell me you're ready to get started.